zhenkewu/CFRL/README.md

 ![Workflow Chart](./docs/source/supps/workflow_chart_cropped.PNG)

-A general CFRL workflow is as follows: First, simulate a trajectory using `environment` or read in a trajectory using `reader`.
+A general PyCFRL workflow is as follows: First, simulate a trajectory using `environment` or read in a trajectory using `reader`.
 Then, train a preprocessor using `preprocessor` to remove the bias in the trajectory data.
 After that, pass the preprocessed trajectory into the FQI algorithm in `agents` to learn a counterfactually fair policy.
 Finally, use functions in `evaluation` to evaluate the value and counterfactual fairness of the trained policy.
 See ... for more detailed workflow examples.

 ## Examples

-We provide a few short code examples showcasing some key use cases of CFRL.
+We provide a few short code examples showcasing some key use cases of PyCFRL.

 **1. Trajectory Preprocessing Only:** See [here](https://github.com/JianhanZhang/CFRL/blob/main/examples/preprocessing_only_workflow.ipynb).